Website accessibility statement

 We have been successful in resolving a number of previous issues with the website, however further work is required to meet the necessary standards.
 We will continue to review and fix the outstanding issues where we are able to do so.

-We are in the process of working towards development of a new website, which will be in place in the final quarter of 2023.
+We have started the process of moving onto Single Online Home.
+Development of our new website begins in July 2023, and we have been advised the site will be live in March 2024.
 We fully expect a number of the outstanding issues to be resolved at that time.

 Should you require an accessible version of any document currently published on the website, please contact corporatecomms@southyorks.pnn.police.uk to request it.